maikdrop/Titanic/README.md

 ### 2.5.
 Testing

 The testing part doesn’t focus on every unit and every feature.
-Rather the purpose was implementing different types of test strategies:
+Rather the purpose was to implement different types of test strategies:

 * UnitTesting
 * UI-Testing